 That sounded funny to me, so of course I had to test it…and sure enough, EVERY time I prayed, I would yawn.
 If I tried rushing it or doing it without feeling, I would not yawn, and that somehow felt like I wasn’t reaching God.
 Fun thing for a child to notice.
 But one thing I was still unsure of at the time was why do I yawn when I pray?

 Now I also yawn when I meditate

 A few years ago, when I found my spiritual path in life, I stopped praying and started meditating.
-To my great astonishment, meditation had the same affect on me – and don’t start making jokes about meditation being so boring that I was falling asleep!
-I only yawn at very specific stages.
+To my great astonishment, meditation had the same effect on me – and don’t start making jokes about meditation being so boring that I was falling asleep!
+I only yawn during meditation at very specific stages.

 It’s not just about yawning, listen to your body for other signals

 It truly fascinates me how my body sends me signals, and it can happen in all sorts of ways, you just need to watch out for yours.
 It doesn’t even have to be a similar experience to mine, maybe your body reacts to certain living conditions, or certain foods (that’s particularly good to notice).